ibowditch/userdocs/_build/html/_sources/background.md.txt

 They are occasionally required during Coronial or other enquiries, and may also be used to support claims under Workers Compensation legislation, among other things.

-As such, they must be an accurate record of who attended RFS activites and for what purpose.
+As such, they must be an accurate record of who attended RFS activities and for what purpose.
 The Officer In Charge (OIC) of each activity is required to {ref}`check and sign-off<off-signoff>` on attendance records for activities that they organise.